mecid/mecid.github.io/_posts/2020-11-24-commands-in-swiftui.md

 }
 ```

 Now we know how to create new command menus.
-What if we need to add the menu item to the existing system provided menu.
-For this particular case, SwiftUI provides us *CommandGroup* type, which allows us to insert new command items before or after the system provided item.
+What if we need to add the menu item to the existing system provided menu or replace it.
+For this particular case, SwiftUI provides us *CommandGroup* type, which allows us to insert new command items before, after or even replace the system provided item.
 Let's see how we can use it.

 ```swift
 @main